Powerlearnproject/se-assignment-day-2-git-and-github-murimicj/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
 Public repository-anyone can access and view the code base facilitating collaboration as individuals can freely fork the repository ,make changes and submit pull requests while private repository codebase is only accessible to authorized groups or individuals thus repository owner can manage access permissions and approve contributions,.ensuring code quality and adherence to project standards.
 Advantages of public repository
+Visibility-anyone with an internet connection can access and view the code.
+Collaboration-anyone can contribute to the project by submiting pull requests or issues.
+Disadvantages of public repository
+Limited control-author has limited control on what people or over who can access project.
+Intellectual property- Unauthorized use of code from public repositories may lead to copyright infringement issues.
+Advantages of private repository
+Security- access is limited,access to the code is restricted to invited collaborators, ensuring confidentiality.
+Team collaboration- Private repositories allow seamless collaboration among team members while maintaining privacy.
+Disadvantages of private repositories
+Limited visibility-only invited collaborators can access code,limiting the project's reach.
+Collaboration barriers-Only approved users can contribute to the project, which can hinder collaboration with external stakeholders.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?